Exopandora/BetterChat/README.md

 ![Generic Embed](images/embeds/generic.png)

 ## Styling ##
-Custom styling for the image preview can be changed in the `style.css`.
+Custom styling for the image preview can be changed in the `static/betterchat/style.css`.
-Rich embeds use the already existing css classes of the TeamSpeak client and should be compatible with already existing themes.
+Rich embeds use the already existing CSS classes of the TeamSpeak client and should be compatible with already existing themes.

 ## Installation ##
 > [!NOTE]
 > * Depending on your installation directory you may need elevated permission privileges
 > * The installation process needs to be repeated after each TeamSpeak update
 > * Please check the [compatibility](https://github.com/Exopandora/BetterChat#compatibility) section before installing BetterChat
+> * Installation for TeamSpeak 5 requires the [TS5AddonInstaller](https://github.com/FelixVolo/TS5AddonInstaller/releases)

 ### Installer ###
 Installation steps: